ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 <figcaption>Super8 Antenna's common points of failure</figcaption>
 </figure>

-- Check if there aren't any missing components in your receivers, like the RF filter (can be found near the antenna or ufl).
+- Check if there aren't any missing components in your receivers, like the RF filter (can be found near the antenna or UFL).
 Also check if the SMD antenna is not broken or damaged and it's soldered in properly.

 <figure markdown>
 ![missing filter](../assets/images/missingfilter.png)